+Following bilateral discussion between Japan and China in the margins and discussion in TCC, Japan as the nominating Member expressed satisfaction on the actions taken by China.
+Taking into account these actions, the TCC agreed to remove the vessel nominated by Japan from the Provisional IUU Vessel List, with the inclusion of the following commitment from China recorded in the TCC Report:

+“It is the commitment of China to have close cooperation with other Members of NPFC, including Japan, to have smooth and timely conducted HSBIs, and China will take effective measures to ensure its fishing vessels accept HSBIs in a timely manner.”

-Canada presented information regarding the two Chinese vessels it nominated.
-Both vessels were found with Pacific saury on board after closure of the fishery, with evidence of misreporting.
-For the first vessel, China reported imposing fines and confiscating the illegal catch.
-For the second vessel, China noted that the investigation was still underway as the violation report was only received in late December.
+Canada presented information regarding the two Chinese vessels (No. 2 and No. 3) it nominated.
+Both vessels were found with Pacific saury on board after closure of the fishery, with evidence of misreporting catch on board.
+For vessel No. 2, China reported that the investigation was concluded, that fines were imposed and paid, and that the illegal catch was confiscated.
+For vessel No. 3, China reported that the investigation was concluded, but the sanction process was still underway as the violation report was only received in late December.

-The TCC discussed issues including China’s domestic prohibition on retention of Pacific saury by purse seiners, potential inconsistency with CMM 2024-08, and the adequacy of sanctions imposed.
+The TCC discussed issues including China’s domestic prohibition on retention of Pacific saury by purse seiners and its potential inconsistency with CMM 2024-08 to retain all catch of Pacific saury, and the adequacy of sanctions imposed against the master of the vessel.
 There were differing views on whether vessels should be listed when flag state action had been taken or was in progress.

-Following bilateral discussion between Japan and China in the margins and discussion in TCC, the TCC agreed to remove the vessel nominated by Japan from the Provisional IUU Vessel List, with the inclusion of the following commitment from China recorded in the TCC Report.

-It is the commitment of China to have close cooperation with other Members of NPFC, including Japan, to have smooth and timely conducted HSBIs, and China will take effective measures to ensure its fishing vessels accept HSBIs in a timely manner.

-Some Members expressed the view that China had taken effective action in response to the IUU fishing activities in question, as required under paragraph 17(b) of CMM 2024-02, and therefore the vessels nominated by Canada should not be included on the provisional IUU Vessel List.
+Some Members expressed the view that China had taken effective action in response to the IUU fishing activities in question, as required under paragraph 17(b) of CMM 2024-02, including sanctions and confirmation of payment of the fines imposed for one of the two fishing vessels, and therefore that fishing vessel nominated by Canada should not be included on the provisional IUU Vessel List.

 Other Members expressed the view that these were serious violations directly related to the conservation objectives of the Commission, and that further consideration of these cases was warranted at the Commission meeting.
 These Members raised concerns about whether the sanctions imposed were specifically for violations of NPFC CMMs or for violations of domestic measures that may be inconsistent with NPFC CMMs.

 Following further discussions, China proposed retaining only the third vessel on the provisional IUU Vessel List while removing the second vessel.
-Canada indicated it could agree to this proposal if other Members who had expressed concerns were also in agreement.

-China stated it will commit crews to monitor purse seiners to ensure they are not directed fishing for Pacific saury, and if they were found to do such directed fishing, China provided additional assurances that they would carry out punishment such as forcing the responsible company to scrap the offending vessels.
+China provided further information indicating the measures it took as a flag state related to non-compliance with misreporting and measures to address fishing without a quota.
+China stated it will commit to monitor purse seiners and providing guidance to ensure vessels are not directed fishing for Pacific saury and are retaining and reporting catch consistent with NPFC measures, and if they were found to do such directed fishing, China provided additional assurances that they would carry out punishment such as considering to force the responsible company to scrap the offending vessels.
+The TCC agreed to remove the second vessel nominated from the Provisional IUU Vessel List.

-Recommendation: That the Commission consider the Provisional NPFC IUU Vessel List containing one vessel (Vessel No. 3) proposed by Canada.
+Recommendation: That the Commission consider the Provisional NPFC IUU Vessel List containing one vessel proposed by Canada (Annex X).

 6b.
 Recommendations for amendments to current NPFC IUU Vessel List to Commission

 The Compliance Manager presented information regarding the NPFC IUU listed fishing vessel AN TON (NPFC-2025-TCC08-WP04).
 The Secretariat had received information from Bangladeshi authorities and China that the vessel had been scrapped.
-China provided further explanation on the vessel in IPXX.
+China provided further explanation on the vessel in IP07.